microsoft/BotBuilder-Samples/samples/javascript_nodejs/09.adaptive-card-prompt/README.md

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

+// TODO: Remove this section once AdaptiveCardPrompt merged into SDK
+## Updating AdaptiveCardPrompt with PR

+1. Copy `AdaptiveCardPrompt.ts` from [the PR](https://github.com/microsoft/botbuilder-js/pull/1431) to the root of this sample
+2. Change the imports to botbuilder packages instead of local files
+3. Run `npm i -D typescript`
+4. Run `./node_modules/.bin/tsc adaptiveCardPrompt.ts --target es2017 --module commonjs`

 ## Further reading

 - [Bot Framework Documentation](https://docs.botframework.com)